 In addition to the Rockefellers and Vanderbilts, Samuel Morse, the inventor of the telegraph and Morse Code, was another Industrial Age household name who craved the peaceful beauty of the Hudson Valley.
 Today you can see the Italian-inspired mansion and tour the gardens of Morse’s home when you visit Poughkeepsie.

-Pro Tip: To explore several Hudson Valley towns without changing hotels every night, Poughkeepsie is a great central location.
+Pro Tip: To explore several best Hudson Valley towns to visit without changing hotels every night, Poughkeepsie is a great central location.
 Not only is it halfway between Tarrytown and Hudson on the river’s east bank, but its Mid-Hudson Bridge also provides easy access to the town on the left bank of the Hudson River.

 7. Hyde Park